arniknz/calc_go/README.md

 ## template.env
 ```
-  TIME_ADDITION_MS - time to complete the addition operation in milliseconds
+  TIME_ADDITION_MS=50 - time to complete the addition operation in milliseconds
-  TIME_SUBTRACTION_MS - subtraction operation execution time in milliseconds
+  TIME_SUBTRACTION_MS=50 - subtraction operation execution time in milliseconds
-  TIME_MULTIPLICATIONS_MS - execution time of the multiplication operation in milliseconds
+  TIME_MULTIPLICATIONS_MS=100 - execution time of the multiplication operation in milliseconds
-  TIME_DIVISIONS_MS - time to complete the division operation in milliseconds
+  TIME_DIVISIONS_MS=100 - time to complete the division operation in milliseconds
 ```